wely/DevCamp/HOL/java/05-arm-cd/README.md

         }
     ```

     > For the `AAD_RETURN_URL` we are dynamically resolving the value by using a `reference()` lookup for a given app name.
-Ensure that `citypowertest581951`   matches whatever name you choose for your web app
+Ensure that you replace `javaapptest0298374`  with whatever name you choose for your web app

 We are now ready to deploy our ARM Template containing an App Service Plan, and a Web App with environment variables to Azure.